 Provisions include accrued long service leave, annual leave and rostered days off owing to employees.
-These employee entitlements are only to increase marginally if more active management of entitlements despite factoring in an increase for Enterprise Agreement outcomes.
-Provisions are expected to remain at constant level from 2025-26 to 2028-29.
+These employee entitlements are only to increase marginally due to internal management of entitlements while factoring in an increase for Enterprise Agreement outcomes.

 Working capital is the excess of current assets above current liabilities.
 This calculation recognises that although Council has current assets, some of those assets are already committed to the future settlement of liabilities in the following 12 months and are therefore not available for discretionary spending.